Table of Contents

 As you know, exercise is always promoted as a component of a healthy weight management program.
 Yes, exercise is an important component; however, as seen in Stress Exercise, your exercise program should be tailored to support your healthy weight management program as well.

-Exercise has the potential to create or contribute toward subclinical malnutrition.
+Exercise has the potential to create or contribute toward subclinical malnutrition due to the effects exercise produces on the neuroendocrine systems seen in improve my energy.
 Do you know if your current exercise program is beneficial or hindering your goals?

 Can a hair analysis help?

 As seen, numerous factors can interfere with your goals of achieving or maintaining a healthy weight.
 Our hair analysis is a laboratory nutritional screening that can help address many factors that include:

 - Metabolic profile (neuroendocrine system dominance)

 - Nutritional Element levels (excesses and deficiencies – subclinical malnutrition)